House Extension Cost

 • ✖ Can be the most expensive type of extension

-Wrap Around Extension Cost
+Wrap Around House Extension Cost

 A wrap around extension is when you extend to both the rear and the side of your home at the same time.
 This creates a lot of extra space in your home.
 It is ideal for creating large open plan living spaces.
-The average extension cost is £40,000 - £100,000.
+The average extension cost is £40,000 to £100,000.

 Pros